Taschen: Taschen Basic Architecture

 Taschen Basic Architecture is a series of books on architects published by Taschen.
 Each book looks at a different architect, with a biography and pictures of their work.

 Sexy Books

 Since the early 2000s Taschen has maintained a distinct catalogue of erotic and sexually themed titles marketed under its Sexy Books line.
-The collection ranges from anthologies of vintage erotica (Erotica Universalis, History of Men’s Magazines) to contemporary photography (Ren Hang, Araki by Araki) and pop-culture surveys such as The Art of Pin-upand Sexy Record Covers (2025).
+The collection ranges from anthologies of vintage erotica (Erotica Universalis, History of Men's Magazines) to contemporary photography (Ren Hang, Araki by Araki) and pop-culture surveys such as The Art of Pin-up and Sexy Record Covers (2025).
 These publications often combine archival material with critical essays, situating erotic imagery within broader histories of art, design, and popular culture.
-While controversial, the line has been noted for treating sexual content with the same design quality and scholarly framing as Taschen’s art and photography monographs.
-Critics have argued that this approach has helped preserve and legitimise visual traditions—such as pin-up illustration, fetish photography, and men’s magazines—that were often excluded from mainstream publishing or marginalised in institutional collections.
+While controversial, the line has been noted for treating sexual content with the same design quality and scholarly framing as Taschen's art and photography monographs.
+Critics have argued that this approach has helped preserve and legitimise visual traditions—such as pin-up illustration, fetish photography, and men's magazines—that were often excluded from mainstream publishing or marginalised in institutional collections.